Guardians vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In six games over the last 10 matchups when favored by oddsmakers, the Guardians have a record of 3-3.
+- The Guardians have played as the favorite in seven of their past 10 games and have gone 4-3 in those contests.

-- In their last 10 games with a total, the Guardians and their opponents have combined to hit the over six times.
+- In their last 10 games with a total, the Guardians and their opponents have combined to hit the over five times.

 Guardians Betting Records & Stats

-- The Guardians have won three of the six games they were listed as the moneyline favorite this season (50%).
+- The Guardians have a 4-3 record in games they were favored on the moneyline (winning 57.1% of those games).

-- Cleveland has played as moneyline favorites of -155 or shorter in only two games this season, which it split 1-1.
+- Cleveland has played as moneyline favorites of -175 or shorter in only one game this season, which it lost.

-- The Guardians have a 60.8% chance to win this contest based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Guardians have an implied win probability of 63.6%.

-- Cleveland has played in 13 games with a set over/under, and have combined with its opponents to go over the total seven times (7-5-1).
+- Cleveland has played in 14 games with over/under set, and have combined with opponents to go over the total seven times (7-6-1).

-- The Guardians have not had a spread set for a game this season.
+- The Guardians have not had a spread set for a matchup this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.